jpbusta10/pokemonApi/README.md

 ## FUNCTIONALITIES

-at this moment this api has the ability to return an array of pokemon in json, it can also add new pokemons to the database and delete them.
+at this moment this api has the ability to return an array of pokemon in json, it can also add new pokemon to the database and delete them.
 In the future Im adding functionalities for pokemon trainers.

 ## BUILT WITH
 - node.js